nablang/nablang/doc/spellbreak/parser-syntax.md

 ### Building AST nodes in rule callbacks

-It can just take the value associated on the token (if no value associated, raises error)
+It can just take the value associated on the token.
+By default the associated value is a string literal, but you can customize it by setting value in `:token` call in lexer.

     some.token { $1 }